-I grew up eating these cookies in Italy and they are one of my absolute favorites!
+I grew up eating these Italian Ladyfinger cookies in Italy, which are one of my absolute favorites!
 I know you will love these classic Italian homemade cookies.
 Incredibly easy to make and eat :).

-Enjoy this delicious Italian treat for breakfast, with an afternoon cup of tea, or dessert with a little ice cream!
+Enjoy these delicious Italian cookies for breakfast, with an afternoon cup of tea, or for dessert with a little ice cream!

 Homemade Italian ladyfingers require a few basic ingredients you most likely already have at home!